stolostron/labs/introduction-to-gitops-and-policies/00_environment_overview.md

   * prod   -> Stores the overlay files for our APPs that apply to production environments
   * infra  -> Stores manifests related to cluster infrastructure

-# OC Tool Context Configuration

-The following steps will leverage the usage of `contexts` within the `oc` tool.

-We will be using three contexts:

-* `hub`    -> Context for accessing HUB Cluster
-* `spoke`  -> Context for accessing Development Managed Cluster
-* `spoke2` -> Context for accessing Production Managed Cluster

-You should have three Kubeconfigs / credentials to access the three different clusters, you need to merge those into a single one following the instructions in the link below.

-If you don't know how to merge your Kubeconfigs and create the context you can refer to [this documentation](https://openshift.tips/oc/#merge-multiple-kubeconfigs).

 # Browser

 We recommend to use a recent web browser in order to access the different web consoles during the lab.